Intensity correlations in decoy-state BB84 quantum key distribution systems: Effect on the security of QKD

 \subsection{Theoretical analysis}

-To account for the influence of intensity correlations in the decoy-state method, we apply the security analysis presented in~\cite{sixto2022,zapatero2021}, based on the so-called Cauchy-Schwarz (CS) constraint \cite{lo2007,pereira2020,zapatero2021}.
+To account for the influence of intensity correlations in the decoy-state method, we apply the security analysis presented in~\cite{sixto2022}, based on the so-called Cauchy-Schwarz (CS) constraint \cite{lo2007,pereira2020,zapatero2021}.
 This result is used to upper-bound the bias that Eve can induce between the detection statistics of Fock states with different records of intensity settings.
 In what follows, we elaborate on the details of this parameter estimation technique for the case of nearest-neighbour pulse correlations, $\xi=1$, and the reader is referred to~\cite{sixto2022} for further details.
+Importantly, this security proof neglects the potential information leakage arising from variations in the shape of the pulses due to intensity correlations (see \cref{fig:experimental-result-oscillograms}).

 Firstly, we list the three assumptions on which the analysis relies.

 (i) For any given round $k$ and photon number $n_{k}$, there exists a \textit{physical intensity} $\alpha_{k}$ such that

 Namely, the photon-number statistics are Poissonian conditioned on the value of the physical intensity.
 This feature is supported by recent high-speed QKD experiments \cite{yoshino2018, grunenfelder2020}.